 Carbon dioxide or CO2 is the main greenhouse gas associated with global warming.
 Of course, people and animals release this gas when breathing, but when cars, trucks, planes, ships, factories, power plants etc. emit CO2 by burning fossil fuels, it becomes a pollutant.

 According to National Geographic, “In the past 150 years, such activities have pumped enough carbon dioxide into the atmosphere to raise its levels higher than they have been for hundreds of thousands of years.”
+[Update: National Geographic took down its webpage with this quote.
+Unfortunately, the claim is also impossible to prove.
+It is unknown whether that factored into National Geographic’s decision to remove the page.]

 The greenhouse effect or global warming caused by the large increase of CO2, along with other greenhouse gas pollutants, is creating a significant risk to Earth’s people and animals.
 At the same time, people have come to rely on the technologies made possible through the burning of fossil fuels that create CO2 emissions.